Invite friends and family to read the obituary and add memories.

 Please select what you would like included for printing:

-It is with deep sadness that we share the passing of Ramon Mercado, 45.
-Ramon was born in Manila, Phillippines on January 21, 1981 and has been a longtime resident in Schaumburg, Illinois.
-Ramon joined Jesus and his mother, Rosalita, on March 9, 2026, surrounded by his loving wife and children at his side.
+It is with deep sadness that we share the passing of Ramon Mercado Jr., 45.
+Ramon was born in Manila, Philippines on January 21, 1981 and has been a longtime resident in Schaumburg, Illinois.
+Ramon joined Jesus with his mother and father, Rosalita and Ramon Sr., on March 9, 2026, surrounded by his loving wife and children at his side.

-Ramon is survived by his loving wife, Faith, and children Nicholas (26 ), Jocelyn (23 ), Tessa Rose (15 ), and Madison (11 ).
+Ramon is survived by his loving wife, Faith, and children Nicholas (26 ), Jocelyn (23 ), Tessarose (15 ), and Madison (11 ).
 He leaves behind his family, brother CJ, sister Michelle, and youngest brother Daryl, Lola (Grandmother) Julita R. Acosta.
-Ramon also had a special relationship with each one of his many nieces and nephews.
+Ramon also had a special relationship with each one of his many nieces, nephews and cousins.

 On behalf of Faith and her family, thank you to all those who visited, called or sent a sentimental note.
 Your thoughts and prayers have meant a lot to the family and are thankful for your friendship.
 We mourn and grieve with you also as we recognize that you have lost someone too, but know that Ramon is at peace now, no more pain, no more sorrow, only Love.